albinpalsson/pypom-selenium/README.md

   page = Mozilla(driver)
 ```
-If a page has a seed URL then you can call the `~pypom.page.Page.open`
-function to open the page in the browser.
-There are a number of ways to specify
-a seed URL.
+If a page has a seed URL then you can call the `~pypom_selenium.page.Page.open` function to open the page in the browser.
+There are a number of ways to specify a seed URL.

 #### Base URL
 A base URL can be passed to a page object on instantiation.
-If no URL template
-is provided, then calling `~pypom.page.Page.open` will open this base
+If no URL template is provided, then calling `~pypom_selenium.page.Page.open` will open this base URL
-URL
 ```py
   from pypom_selenium import Page